NeCTAR-RC/puppet-glance/README.md

  * ssl_cert_path - where on the filesystem the ssl cert lives
  * ssl_key_path  - where on the filesystem the ssl key lives

-Note: If you tag these resources with 'sslcert' nginx will be restarted if these change.
+Note: If you tag these resources with 'sslcert' glance will be restarted if these change.

 Classes
 -------